Albenni/Carbon-aware-HPC/src/hpc_sim/README.md

 monotonically with the budget, which is the answer to "does carbon-aware scheduling do anything at all": it does, and 7.1% is four orders of magnitude above the difference between the carbon-blind baselines themselves.
-But the QoS side grows faster than the carbon side throughout: going from a one-hour budget to a twenty-four-hour one multiplies the saving by 17 and the mean waiting time by 39.
+But the QoS side grows faster than the carbon side throughout: going from a one hour budget to a twentyfour hour one multiplies the saving by 17 and the mean waiting time by 39.
 The interesting region of this frontier is its left end, not its right.

 **The grid signal, not the policy, sets the ceiling.** Over the cached IT-NO